Li357/WHS-App/README.md

 - [ ] Handle end of the school year & summer
 - [x] Upload profile photo
 - [ ] Auto-refresh on student details/schedule
+- [ ] Redux rewrite for better performance

 Note that auto-refreshing will follow these rules: